Operations

 Aircraft Substitutions

 Our flight modules are built in a way substituting aircraft isn’t necessary.
-We do not, therefore, accept substitutions.
+Therefore, substitutions are not accepted.

-If a PIREP documents a different aircraft than what was initially selected for the flight after ACARS was started, it will be Rejected.
+If a PIREP log documents a different aircraft than what was bidded, it will be Rejected.

 No exceptions.